nnhsse202122/Led-Lights/README.md

 ### design

+The homepage displays the attributes that are currently being displayed, such as the ID of the Scene, the color, the start time, etc.
+In the future, it should display the color name, not the hexcode, and the attribute organization should be cleaned up.

+There are multiple pages that can be accessed in the bottom hotbar.
+In the future, these pages can be used to display more data, such as the override functions.

+The add Scene function must be modified, because there is currently no page to display the added Scene and the inputs aren't accurate.

-The UI of the app needs significant work.
+The color scheme of the app as a whole should be modified and coordinated with the Web App.

 The internal design of the app needs a review and probably significant cleanup.
+For example: the homepage uses a stateless widget when a stateful widget would be more useful for refreshing the page.

 ## Unfinished User Stories: